srImathE satakOpAya nama:

 Fifth pAsuram – 2 introductions:

-- On seeing AzhwAr turning towards him, emperumAn delays a little to appear.
-Unable to bear that, AzhwAr says “Please bless me”.
+- After AzhwAr turned towards him, since emperumAn delays a little to appear. unable to bear that, AzhwAr says “Please bless me”.

 mAnEy nOkki madavALai mArvil koNdAy mAdhavA